Victoriano Huerta: La Mano Dura: Presidency of Mexico

 Huerta moved quickly to consolidate power within Mexico with the support of state governors.
 Huerta sought support from Pascual Orozco, whose rebellion against Madero Huerta had been in charge of suppressing.
 Orozco still held the leadership of significant forces in Chihuahua and potentially in Durango, so gaining his support was important to Huerta.
 Orozco had rebelled against Madero and Huerta had overthrown him, so there was the possibility of gaining his support.
 During a meeting of representatives of Huerta's government and Orozco's forces, Orozco laid out his terms for supporting Huerta.
 He sought recognition of his soldiers' service to the overthrown of Madero and pay; pensions and care of soldiers' widows and orphans, agrarian reforms, government payment of Orozquista debts that financed the campaign against Madero, and employment of Orozquistas as rurales.
 Huerta agreed to the terms, and Orozco threw his support to Huerta on 27 February 1913.
 Orozco sought to persuade Emiliano Zapata to make peace with Huerta regime.
 Zapata had held Orozco in high esteem as a fellow revolutionary who had rejected the Madero regime.
 However, for Zapata, Orozco's support of Huerta was anathema, saying "Huerta represents the defection of the army.
 You represent the defection of the Revolution."

 Huerta attempted to build further support for his government, and the urban working class in Mexico City made important gains before being suppressed.
 In particular, the leftist Casa del Obrero Mundial (House of the World Worker).
 The Casa organized demonstrations and strikes, which the Huerta regime initially tolerated.
 But then the government cracked down, arresting and deporting some leaders, and destroying the Casa's headquarters.
 Huerta also sought to diffuse agrarian agitation, which fueled the rebellion in Morelos led by Emiliano Zapata.
 The most vocal intellectual in favor of land reform was Andrés Molina Enríquez, whose 1909 publication Los grandes problemas nacionales (The Great National Problems) focused on inequality of land tenure.
 Molina Enríquez joined the Huerta government heading the Department of Labor.
 He had denounced the overthrow of Madero, but "initially saw in the Huerta regime the political formula he believed Mexico required: a strong military leader capable of imposing the social reforms Mexico needed to benefit the masses."
 However, despite internal support in the Huerta regime for reform, Huerta increasingly embraced militarization and Molina Enríquez resigned.

-Chihuahua Gov. Abraham González refused and Huerta had him arrested and murdered in March 1913.
+Chihuahua Governor Abraham González refused and Huerta had him arrested and murdered in March 1913.